Judeitopa/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script list files in a dir in an order
+this script prints a type of file